grav/partistep/README.md

 # Parti Step

-A step sequencer that can sequence both melody and partials (overtones)
+A step sequencer that can sequence both melody and partials (overtones), which can create some quite nice polyrhythmic melodies among other things!

 ## Usage